byakugan-1/byakugan.io/_posts/2025-02-20-envoy-guide.md

 Make sure the fee is the one you have chosen.

 ![Image](/assets/img/envoy-guide-images/88.webp)

+> Before signing, verify on Passport the destination address, change address (if present), amount, and fee.
+A wrong output cannot be reversed.
+{: .prompt-warning }

 If all the information is correct, click on the confirmation button to sign the transaction.